 The only issue you might encounter is that, if you use email, you’ll likely get a different rep every time you submit a question, so more elaborate concerns can be a pain, as you’ll need to explain the issue over and over again.

 Representatives at Petflow are friendly and knowledgeable, but you can only talk to someone between the hours of 9 AM and 10 PM EST. You can email, chat, or text someone at any time, however.

 The sites are very close in terms of value and quality, but as of now, Chewy has a slight edge in both categories.
 It’s often less expensive, there’s more selection for a wider variety of pets, and the return process is significantly easier.

 That being said, Petflow is still an excellent option and one we heartily recommend.
 It just has some work to do to catch up to its better-known competitor.

-Dog owners should be able to find what they’re looking for on either site, and that should make you — and your pooch — very happy indeed.
+Dog owners should be able to find what they’re looking for on either site and both offer free shipping, and that should make you — and your pooch — very happy indeed.